 Roland & Alice Tauss

-Roland and Alice Tauss were among the first five growers to start a movement for biodynamic and sustainable winemaking in Styria.
-They have always worked the vineyards and vinified their fruit using traditional, low interventionist techniques, believing that this is the best way to bring out the individual character of each wine.
+Roland and Alice Tauss were among the first five growers to start a movement in favour of biodynamic and sustainable winemaking in Styria.
+They have always employed traditional, low interventionist techniques, both in the vineyards and in the cellar, believing that this is the best way to bring out the individual character of each wine.

 Roland and Alice cultivate 6 hectares of old vines in Southern Styria, an area that is typically associated with white varieties such as Morillon (Chardonnay) and Sauvignon Blanc.
-However, the couple discovered that the signature ‘Opok’ (sandy loam) soil of this region produces beautiful and unique expressions of Blaufränkisch.
+The couple discovered that the signature ‘Opok’ (sandy loam) soil of this region produces beautiful and unique expressions of Blaufränkisch.